chalmers-revere/opendlv.os/README.md

 Now, you are able to use the camera from your Kiwi, visualize, record, and replay the data, and to send steering, acceleration, and deceleration commands.

 Next, you can investigate our template module that is running in Python to process video data and to send steering/acceleration/deceleration commands to Kiwi.
-You find the template [here](https://github.com/chalmers-revere/2018-wasp-summer-school/tree/master/templates/image-postprocessing-opencv-python) next to further descriptions how to develop and test your Python application.
+You find the template [here](https://github.com/chalmers-revere/opendlv.os/tree/kiwi/image-postprocessing-opencv-python) next to further descriptions how to develop and test your Python application.

-Alternatively, you can investigate our template module that is running in C++ to process video data and to interface with Kiwi.
-You find the template [here](https://github.com/chalmers-revere/2018-wasp-summer-school/tree/master/templates/image-postprocessing-opencv-cpp) next to further descriptions how to develop and test your C++ application